Why is this important?

-Use Receptive as a customer-facing & business-facing tool to manage feature requests & feed requests into your development tools at the right moment.
+Use Receptive as a customer-facing and business-facing tool to manage requests & feed requests into your development tools at the right moment.

-In this walkthrough we’ll take a feature request created by a customer in Receptive, and update it to “building”.
+In this walkthrough we’ll take a request created by a customer in Receptive, and update it to “Building”.
 At this point, Receptive will feed it into GitHub as a new Issue.

 How to connect Receptive to GitHub

-Firstly you’ll need to get an invitation to Receptive’s Zapier app and create a Receptive API key in your Settings/Integrate page.
+Firstly you’ll need to create a Receptive API key in your Settings/Integrate page.

 Choose Receptive as a trigger app.

 Choose a trigger action.
-In this example we’ll fire the Zap whenever a feature has its status updated
+In this example we’ll fire the Zap whenever a request has its status updated

 Slight detour to choose the Receptive account and test the integration is wired up.

-We choose to only fire this Zap when a feature changes status to “building”
+We choose to only fire this Zap when a request changes status to “Building”